 If you've ever wondered about the work and professional lives of Herron's professors, then look no further.
 Today we're introducing "Five Questions," a new series of Herron Stories where we ask various faculty members for sage advice and insights about their chosen creative disciplines.

-Our first "Five Questions" spotlights Lowell Isaac, Herron alumnus (B.F.A.
-'09) and visiting lecturer of drawing and illustration, who is a prolific master of ink with a background in storyboard and concept art as well as animation.
+Our first "Five Questions" spotlights Lowell Isaac, a Herron alumnus (B.F.A.
+'09) and lecturer in drawing and illustration, who is a prolific master of ink with a background in storyboard and concept art as well as animation.